 Snowboard boot sizing matches standard footwear sizing.
 Be aware, however, that a size 9 in one brand may feel different than another brand's size 9.
 If possible, shop for boots later in the day, since feet naturally swell to a larger size during afternoon and evening hours.

-If shopping for boots in a store, wear snowboard socks during the try-on phase.
-Very thick socks have fallen out of vogue in snowboarding since liners and insulation in modern boots do a good job of buffering feet from the cold.
-These days it's better to wear a thin, smooth-faced, snowboard-specific sock.
-This allows moisture to pass through easily while producing less friction and fewer hot spots.
-Bundling your feet under multiple layers of bulky socks is a recipe for a sloppy stance—avoid it.
+If shopping for boots in a store, wear synthetic or merino wool snowboard socks during the try-on phase.
+These thin, smooth-faced socks allow moisture to pass through easily while producing less friction and fewer hot spots.
+Bundling your feet under multiple layers of bulky socks is a recipe for a sloppy stance.